 Quick tip: It is common in balloon twisting to shift a lot so that each shape and part sit right on the finished product.
 Shift as much as you need to!

-How To Make A Sword Balloon
+How To Make A Balloon Sword

 Step One: Twist the Handle

-Use the same guideline of leaving six inches at the end of the balloon that is not filled with air.
+Next, we'll show you how to make an easy balloon sword.
+For this balloon sword, use the same guideline of leaving six inches at the end of the balloon that is not filled with air.

 After you have tied a knot on the other end of the balloon, twist a small bubble.
 The bubble is a small circle, roughly an inch.